hozuki/Bulletproof/docs/readme/README.en-US.md

 ## Playing with Bulletproof

 The source files are compiled.
-However, playing with the tests needs [nw.js](http://nwjs.io).
-You can get it from its homepage.
 Browse `test/visual/index.html` in modern browsers to start selecting test cases.
 The test cases are:

 - A spinning 3-D ball (`3d-ball.js`);
 - Green Dam Musume (`kanpai-green-dam.js`);